A posteriori error estimates for hierarchical mixed-dimensional elliptic equations: Numerical validations

 \section{Numerical validations}

-This section demonstrates our estimators' capability by performing an efficiency analysis using four different numerical methods, namely RT0-P0, MVEM, TPFA, and MPFA.
-The numerical examples were implemented in the open Python-based software \texttt{PorePy} \cite{keilegavlen2020porepy}, using the extension package \texttt{mdestimates} \cite{mdestimates}, which includes the scripts of the numerical examples considered herein.
+In this section, we test the performance of our estimators by conducting an efficiency analysis using four different numerical methods, namely those mentioned in Remark \ref{rem:loc_mass}: RT0-P0, MVEM-P0, MPFA, and TPFA.
+The numerical examples are implemented in the Python-based open-source software \texttt{PorePy}~\cite{keilegavlen2020porepy}, using the extension package \texttt{mdestimates}~\cite{mdestimates}, which includes the scripts of all numerical examples considered here.
+In these numerical validations, we only consider matching grids, and use a low-order pressure reconstruction (recall Remark \ref{rem:reconstruction} for further discussion).

-We will use the methods mentioned above to approximate the solution of a 1D/2D problem with non-matching grids (section \ref{sec:2d-validation}) and a 2D/3D problem with matching grids (section \ref{sec:3d-validation}).
-The geometric configurations and fractures' coordinates for both problems are shown in Figure \ref{fig:validation_domains}.